Frequently Asked Questions

 How does the federal tax credit work?

-You will receive a credit (not a deduction) that reduces the amount of tax you owe dollar for dollar.
+You will receive a tax credit (not a deduction) that reduces the amount of tax you owe dollar for dollar.
 If you have already had your tax withheld, you will receive a refund.
 If the credit is more than your tax, you can carryforward unused credit to future years – at least through 2021.
 2019 is the LAST year for the 30% credit.

 Do I qualify for the tax credit if I’m part of a community-shared solar array?